sgdheeban/sgdheeban/README.md

 ### Hi there 👋

-Independent software engineer specializing in open-source wallet infrastructure, supporting web3 startup and protocol teams.
-DMs open.
+I am an independent software engineer focused on open-source wallet infrastructure, supporting web3 startups and protocols.

 - 🔭 Building the wallet infrastructure layer of web3
 - 🌱 Learning Rust, Solidity & Go